Sunday, September 01, 2024

 Recommendations from PEN American Justice Writing

-Robbie Pollock: "Ryan has exhibited a commendable dedication to his role as a prison writing mentor, showcasing a passion for the craft of writing that has positively influenced his mentees.
-His commitment to providing tailored resources for each individual reflects a genuine interest in fostering creative growth within a challenging environment."
+Robbie Pollock: "Ryan's commitment to providing tailored resources for each individual reflects a genuine interest in fostering creative growth within a challenging environment."

-Praise for Horses All Over Hell (Available at Wipf & Stock).
+Horses All Over Hell playlist at Largehearted Boy.

 Horses All Over Hell is a heartbreaking new book from a master of modern American fiction.”